 The group also decided to work with the University of New Hampshire to incorporate their "Kari-Van" bus system and have it become open to the public.
 On April 1, 1981 the New Hampshire Deputy Secretary of State, Robert P. Ambrose, officially recorded COAST as a new voluntary (nonprofit) corporation in the State of NH.

 At the outset COAST provided no direct transit service itself, and had no staff.
 Instead, it contracted with Olde Yankee Transportation Management Company to manage the day-to-day activities of the fledgling organization, which primarily raised funds and established contracts with private bus operators in the area to run the bus routes.

-- Integrated UNH Kari-Van system into the new publically accessible COAST system.
+Integrated UNH Kari-Van system into the new publicly accessible COAST system.

 By the 1990s, after Federal funding cuts had forced the elimination of some of the original routes in the 1988-1989 time frame, the primary contractor operating COAST bus services had become UNH Kari-Van.
 By this point, COAST had a total of 2 people on staff, and UNH Kari-van managed the daily bus operations and maintenance of the fleet.

 COAST reinitiated Route 6 (Farmington-Rochester) and Route 7 (Exeter-Stratham-Portsmouth-Newington), once again making a public transit service connection between more rural parts of the region with the urbanized cities of Rochester, Dover, Somersworth and Portsmouth.
 Both of the new routes were managed and operated under contract by third parties.
 The mid-1990s was also when COAST first began operating a complementary ADA paratransit service for individuals with disabilities.